-You may receive a message on Linux system like "Too many open files".
-This mean server has reached the limit of max open files.
+You may receive a message on a Linux system like "Too many open files"; this means the server has reached the limit of max open files.

 In Linux, there are two types of limits

-(A) Hard limit: maximum limit allowed to a user which could be set by the superuser/root.
+(A) Hard limit: The maximum limit allowed to a user that the superuser/ root can set.

-(B) Soft limit: Current limit allowed to a user which can be increased by the user up to the hard limit.
+(B) Soft limit: The current limit allowed to a user that the user can increase up to the hard limit.

-You can check the currently allowed limit to a user with the ulimit command.
-Following are the command to check the Hard and Soft limit.
+You can check the currently allowed limit to a user with the Ulimit command.
+Following are the commands to check the Hard and Soft limits –

 ulimit -Sn # Check soft limit